BrenoLSR/Get_next_line_42/readme.md

 # Get_next_line

-A C function that reads a line from a file descriptor, developed as part of the 42 school curriculum. get_next_line is a function that reads a line from a file descriptor, one line at a time.
+A C function that reads a line from a file descriptor, developed as part of the 42 school curriculum.
+Get_next_line is a function that reads a line from a file descriptor, one line at a time.
 The function returns the line that was read, including the newline character `\n` if present, or `NULL` if there is nothing else to read or if an error occurred.
 This project helps understand buffered reading and dynamic memory management in C.

 ## Features